quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Client Initial Packet {#packet-client-initial}

-The Client Initial packet has a type octet of 0x82.
+The Client Initial packet has a type value of 0x02.
 It carries the first cryptographic handshake message sent by the client.

 The client populates the connection ID field with randomly selected values,